 During the middle age (1214 – 1417) the domain belongs to the Amboise family, who gave the land of Cloux as a gift to the religious Cistercian order of Moncé, an abbey founded in Limeray, under the protection of the lords of Amboise.

 The saga of this pink bricks and freestone domain, built over gallo-roman foundations, begins under the reign of Louis XI, in 1471.
 Given by the king to his favourite Etienne le Loup, an ennobled kitchen man, the Château du Cloux was surrounded by fortified walls.
-The place is then bought by Charles VIII on July the 2 nd 1490 to become the summer residence of the kings of France.
+The place is then bought by Charles VIII on July the 2 nd 1490 to become the royal residence of the kings of France.

 The king turns the fortress into a pleasure castle and builds an oratory, true jewel of the gothic architecture, for his wife Queen Anne de Bretagne.
 The young duke of Angoulême, future king Francis I, spends a lot of time in this château.